The Mount Fund

 |Health in the Community

 (Charities working to improve health in the community.
-This could include groups working in areas such as young people leaving care, people recovering from domestic violence, food poverty, childhood obesity, specific health conditions and hospices.)
+This could include groups working in areas such as young people leaving care; food poverty; specific health conditions; hospices; people recovering from domestic violence.)

 This category is for smaller registered charities (with income of less than £500,000) for services provided primarily to rural communities.
 The Trustees wish to provide fewer larger grants towards core funding under this category and are inviting applicants to provide details of what they most need funding for and, how this will ultimately benefit the health of people in their community.
 Grants will be up to £20,000 to be paid in two annual instalments of up to £10,000 each.